The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 Did you know that the Buda Castle Funicular was the second funicular railway in Europe?
 It has operated since 1870, between Adam Clark Square on the west side of the Danube River and the Buda Castle.

-The displays also include priceless items like a collection of ornate Roman silverware, the coronation mantle of Saint Stephen, and the coronation cloak used by the Kings of Hungary.
-You can also relax in the splendid garden outside the palace and enjoy a peaceful ambiance.
+The displays also feature priceless items, including a collection of ornate Roman silverware, the coronation mantle of Saint Stephen, and the coronation cloak used by the Kings of Hungary.

 6. Enjoy Thermal Baths